sajeetharan/SajeeWeb/blog/2019/12/2019-12-29-azure-mindmap-and-azure-360-helps-you-to-explore-more-on-azure/index.md

 ---
-title: "Azure MindMap and Azure 360 helps you to learn more about Azure"
+title: Azure MindMap and Azure 360 helps you to learn more about Azure
-utcDate: "2019-12-29"
+Date: '2019-12-29'
 categories:
-  - "certifications"
+  - certifications
-  - "mindmap"
+  - mindmap
 tags:
-  - "360"
+  - '360'
-  - "azure"
+  - azure
-  - "azureresources"
+  - azureresources
-  - "resources"
+  - resources
-  - "services"
+  - services
-coverImage: "mindmap2.jpg"
+coverImage: mindmap2.jpg
+utcDate: '2025-04-24T09:52:37.653Z'
 ---

 Are you an Azure or Cloud enthusiast?
 Got a resolution to learn [#Azure](https://www.linkedin.com/feed/hashtag/?highlightedUpdateUrns=urn%3Ali%3Aactivity%3A6616654176497823744&keywords=%23Azure&originTrackingId=jSzdquiDS%2BSyyztiL9ol4Q%3D%3D) in 2020?.
 I recently read a [wonderful blog](https://www.thomasmaurer.ch/2019/12/how-to-learn-microsoft-azure-in-2020/) by [@ThomasMaurer](https://twitter.com/ThomasMaurer) .
 Immediately i wanted to create visualization to make all the resouces in one place so that i will be easy for everyone to access.
 On the following days i created two resources namely,